john-science/john-science.github.io/x/dice_goblin.md

 #### The Paths

-If in possession of your Holy Symbol:
+If in possession of their Holy Symbol:

 * **Path of the Gambler** - +1 Persuasion
 * **Path of the Berserker** - +1 to Death Saving throws